-19. The Rashtrabhivardhana Sukta in Rigveda wishes the stability, security and all kinds of prosperity of the Nation.
-It teaches us all about making a powerful and wealthy Nation.
+- 11. The Rashtrabhivardhana Sukta in Rigveda wishes the stability, security and all kinds of prosperity for the Nation.
+It teaches us all about making a powerful and wealthy Nation. - 12.
+In the Yajurveda, the wish for the growth of the Nation says-